Frequently Asked Questions

 Yes!
 All of the huts meet ADA requirements for bathrooms and all ramps have been graded for total compliance.
 Every hut is also accessible by vehicle, with ample parking.

 We have many great options waiting for you at the huts.
 You will find suggested recipes in the kitchen upon your arrival.
-Each hut has a standard menu but there is always other foods like burgers, soups, beans, pasta, cookies, coffee, and other staple items.
+Each hut has a standard menu but there is always other foods like burgers, soups, beans, pasta, cookies, coffee, and other staple items so you will never have to go hungry while traveling our hut system.
 Your lunch options are the same at each hut including lunch meat for sandwiches, energy drink mix, chips, cookies, energy bars, PB&J, and more.
 The lunches are made to be taken with you and enjoyed along the trail.
 You can see a full list of our cuisine at aquariustrail.com/hut-provisions-cuisine/.
-If there is something you specifically want, please give us a call, or notate it in your reservation.

-Yes.
+Absolutely.
 We have many great options including veggie burgers, pasta, salad, potatoes, peanut butter and jelly, vegetables and more.
-If there is something you specifically want, please give us a call, or notate it in your reservation.

 Yes.
-At checkout you will be given the option to purchase the Beer Package for $50 per person or $10/day per person.
+At checkout you will be given the option to purchase the Beer Package for $57 per person.
 This will provide access to a selection of beer at each hut.
 At each hut you will be allotted 3 beers.

 Yes.
-We rent Electric Full Suspension Mountain Bikes available for $125 a day and we have Santa Cruz and Specialized Full Suspension Mountain Bikes available for $70 a day.
-You can reserve your mountain bike of choice during the reservation process or give us a call.
+We rent Electric Full Suspension Mountain Bikes available for $135 a day and we have Santa Cruz and Specialized Full Suspension Mountain Bikes starting at $80 a day.
+You can reserve your mountain bike of choice by giving us us a call at 1.800.596.2953 option 1.

 Locking the hut is as simple as pushing the LOCK button on the digital keypad.
 If you used the manual key, lock the door and then return the key to the key box and make sure it is locked.
 Please double check and make sure all doors and locks are secure before leaving.

-Yes.
-At the time of booking we will collect $500.
-The remainder will be collected 45 days before your arrival.
+At the time of booking we will collect 50%.
+The remainder will be collected 60 days before your arrival.

 Yes.
 We have an enclosed foot pump shower at all the huts.
 The cool water is quite refreshing after a full day’s ride.
-There is also a solar water shower at each hut as well.
+Hot water does not come out by default from our showers or faucets.
+There is a solar water shower at each hut.

 Yes.
 We provide one towel per person per hut.